Accenture/reactive-interaction-gateway/docs/tutorial.md

 Reactive Interaction Gateway 2.0.2 [rig@127.0.0.1, ERTS 10.2.2, OTP 21]
 ```

-In production, please make sure to use proper HTTPS certificates instead of the self-signed certificates contained in the image (they are _not_ randomly generated).
+In production, please make sure to use proper HTTPS certificates instead of the self-signed certificates contained in the repo (they are _not_ randomly generated).
+The certifictes will not be included in the Docker image.
 Also, please read the [RIG operator guide](rig-ops-guide.md) before running a production setup.

 ### 2. Create a connection